gcaracuel/Zabbix_Templates/Cisco Routers/README.md

   *  [Medium] Temperature higher than 65ºC
   *  [High] Temperature higher than 70ºC

+  *  [Average] VPN tunnel is DOWN

 Graphs
 ------

-  *  Interfaces traffic
+  *  CPU Usage vs router temp
-  *  Temperature
+  *  Latency
   *  VPN tunnel traffic

+  *  [DISCOVERY] Interface traffic

 Scripts
 -------

+['SNMP_Tunnel_Check.py']() and ['SNMP_Tunnel_Check.sh']() will be executed as a Zabbix external script, please check Zabbix documentation to make it work.
+This script will answer 4 metrics: [IN-Bytes, OUT-Bytes, Status, Uptime] all them sumarized for all split tunnels in the VPn connection.

-[`RouterDiscoveryZabbix.py`]() A basic script to configure an existent discovery rule with a list (given a CSV) of your router.
+EXTRA: [`RouterDiscoveryZabbix.py`]() A basic script to configure an existent discovery rule with a list (given a CSV) of your router.
 It will allow you to name your router using 'Visible Name'.
 Use it in a big firt import or if your big router list will change frecuently.

 License